Indoor Swimming Pools in NYC That Offer Day Passes

 679 Riverside Drive at West 145th Street

-This upper Manhattan secret has a lot to offer, including an indoor Olympic-sized pool that is a total bargain.
-Pool fees are just $2 for adults and $1 for kids 5-15 years old.
-Children 4 years and under are free.
+This state park in upper Manhattan has a lot to offer, including an indoor Olympic-sized pool that is a total bargain.
+Pool fees are just $2 for adults and $1 for kids ages 5-15 years old.
+Children 4 years and younger are free.
 Affordable monthly passes are also available; learn more on Riverbank State Park's official website.

 Sportspark – Roosevelt Island